Tua Tagovailoa Player Prop Bets for NFL Week 18 | Miami vs. New England 1/9/2022

 Matchup vs. New England

-- In three matchups against the Patriots, Tagovailoa averaged 115.7 passing yards per game, 121.8 yards below his over/under in Sunday's game.
+- In three matchups against the Patriots, Tagovailoa averaged 115.7 passing yards per game, 117.8 yards less than his over/under for Sunday.

-- Tagovailoa threw threw once over those three games against the Patriots, and has not thrown multiple touchdown passes against them.

-- The Patriots have the NFL's third-ranked pass defense this season, surrendering 208.0 yards per game through the air.
+- The 208.0 passing yards the Patriots allow per game makes them the NFL's third-ranked pass defense this season.

 - The Patriots have given up 20 touchdowns through the air (1.3 per game).
-They are fourth in the league in that category.
+They are fourth in the NFL in that category.

 Recent Performances

-- Tagovailoa has put up 599 passing yards (199.7 per game) and has a 58.2% completion percentage this year (53-of-91) over his last three games, while throwing three touchdowns and four interceptions.
+- Over his last three games, Tagovailoa has racked up 599 passing yards (199.7 per game) while going 53-for-91 (58.2% completion percentage) and throwing three touchdowns and four interceptions.

 Tagovailoa's Miami Teammates